How We Treat Our Employees

 - Kimball Electronics encourages employees to voluntarily seek help with drug and alcohol problems.

-for its employees and customers.
+its employees and customers.
 Any person violating this policy will be subject to appropriate disciplinary action, up to and including separation.
-As an additional measure of safety, no firearms or weapons will
+As an additional measure of safety, no firearms or weapons will be allowed

 b) Employee Safety